YezhouLiu/cP-Verifier/README.md

      ```

    - Notice that each term, state, arrow`(->1 or ->+)` and bar`(|)` in a rule must be separated by whitespaces.
-   - Please do NOT add whitespaces inside a term, for example, please DO NOT write f(abc) as f(a b c) in the `Rules` field.
+   - Please DO NOT add whitespaces inside a term, for example, please do not write f(abc) as f(a b c) in the `Rules` field.

    - Correct rule example: